kauereblin/learn/Principles/README.md

 **Take Two.**

 The CAP theorem states that it is not possible to guarantee all three of the desirable properties — consistency, availability, and partition tolerance at the same time in a distributed system with data replication.

+## Hash Index

+Used on RAM, not on HDs.
+The random insertion by the hash function may impair data access on the HD.
+But RAM is expensive and ephemera.
+For this, WAL was created.

+##### WAL (Write Ahead Log)

+Create logs for all RAM operations used by the Hash Index, then commit the changes.

+> Hash Index don't support Range Queries, because of it's hash function

+## B-Trees

+Storage in solid drive (HD/SSD).
+Most used in SQL;

+#### Pro ✅

+- No storage limit;
+- Fast reads;
+- Support for Range Queries;

+#### Cons ❗

+- Make writing worse (Balance the tree)

+## LSM Trees (Log-structured merge-tree)

+Storage in both RAM and solid drive.
+Best for writes and good for reads.

+#### Process

+Write data in RAM, save usign WAL.

+During periodic service or full RAM using B-Trees/AVL/Self-balanced tree O(1), the data is written to solid drive in Sorted Strings Tables (SSTables).
+O(log(N))

+With more data insertions, the number of SSTable increase, to solve this, **Compaction** is used, comparing the most recent data and overwriting in the result SSTable.
+O(N)

+## Replication

+The data can be saved across different geographic regions to reduce the latency.

+- Synchronous: The user waits until the data is updated across all databases, prioritizing consistency adding delay to the application;

+- Asynchronous: The other user can get the non-updated data.

+#### Single-Leader Replication

+- Dont have write conflicts;
+- Low throughput (data processed);
+- Single point of failure;

+#### Multi-Leader Replication

+- Many write conflicts;
+- High throughput;
+- Solution for huge geographic areas

+#### Leaderless Replication

+- Write conflicts;
+- Read with latency;
+- High availability;

+Uses quorum to determine the number of databases to interact with.

+## Sharding / Data Partitioning

+#### Range-based Partitioning

+Based in range of some discreet column (ex: A-D, E-H).

+Support for range-based queries but has hotspot as tradeoff.

+#### Hash-based Partitioning

+Use some hash function in a column to insert the data into separate databases.

+Don't support range-based queries.

+#### Round-robin Partitioning

+The first record goes to the first node, the second to the second node, and so on.

+#### Horizontal & Vertical partitioning

+- Horizontal divides the data with hash or range based smaller tables;
+- Vertical divides the columns of the tables creting extensions of the main table.

+There may be hotspots in some cases.

+> Amazon approaches: Local & Global secondary index - DynamoDB.

+# CDN (Content Delivery Network)

+Static assets regional providers.

+Save static data from live servers to give more performance in requests.

+#### Feeding

+- **Push**: Service knows which data is most used data, bringing it to the CDN server;
+- **Pull**: The server is fed by user experience.

+# Monoliths ✕ Microservices

+## Monolith

+Coupled services, but can be structured as distributed systems.

+#### Pro ✅

+- Easy first deployment (monorepo);
+- Centralized dependencies management;

+#### Cons ❗

+- Scale all structure;
+- One problem in one service can reflect in multiples services;

+## Microservices

+#### Pro ✅

+- Each service can be scaled individually;
+- Multirepo, for different teams;

+#### Cons ❗

+- More management in deployment

+> Docker + Kubernetes for orchestrate the Microservices